A Quiet Place Part II: Sequel

 In May 2021, Blunt revealed that Krasinski had plans for a third film.
 Acknowledging that he had wanted to see how the second installment was received before moving forward on the next film, she stated it is intended to be a trilogy.
 In July 2021, Blunt confirmed that Krasinski is working on a third installment, separate from the spin-off film, with intentions to once again serve as director.
-In February 2022, A Quiet Place Part III was officially announced with a scheduled release date in 2025.
+In October 2025, Paramount Pictures announced that A Quiet Place Part III has a release date of July 30, 2027.